 Skip to main content

-Our Minimus FIPS images are built from the ground up to ensure that all cryptographic operations use modules that are officially validated under the NIST Cryptographic Module Validation Program (CMVP).
-This article explains how Minimus builds FIPS-validated images and why you can trust them to meet strict compliance requirements.
+Minimus FIPS images are built from the ground up to ensure that all cryptographic operations use modules that are certified by the NIST Cryptographic Module Validation Program (CMVP).
+This article explains how Minimus builds FIPS-validated images with the OpenSSL FIPS 140-3 module and why you can trust these images to meet strict compliance requirements.

 C-based images